haroonalisa/arduino-gfx-generator/README.md

 ## Description

 This web-based tool allows Arduino developers to easily design and generate code for graphics on SSD1306 OLED displays.
+Here is an online demo: https://arduinogfxtool.netlify.app/

 Features include:

 - Interactive canvas for visual design
 - Support for pixels, lines, rectangles, circles, triangles, polygons, and text